AMTE Power progress continuing in line with market expectations

 AMTE Power plc

-AMTE Power plc (LON:AMTE), a leading UK developer and manufacturer of lithium-ion and sodium-ion battery cells for specialist applications in growing markets, has announced that it has agreed an unsecured £580,000 loan from Highlands and Islands Enterprise (“HIE”).
+AMTE Power Plc (LON:AMTE), a leading developer and manufacturer of lithium-ion and sodium-ion battery cells for specialist markets, has announced that it has conditionally placed 124,476,380 new ordinary shares of 0.5 pence each in the capital

 AMTE Power plc